iamabhishekch/Captioning-Platform/README.md

 # Video Captioning Platform

-A production-ready video captioning platform with Hinglish support, built with Go, AssemblyAI, and Remotion.
+A serverless video captioning platform with Hinglish support, built with Go, AssemblyAI, and Remotion.

 ## Author